Remote Protocol

 Puppeteer is a Node library which provides a high-level API to control Chrome,

-Chromium, and Firefox over the Chrome DevTools Protocol.
-Puppeteer runs headless
+Chromium, and Firefox over the WebDriver BiDi or CDP protocol.
+Puppeteer runs

-To verify that our implementation of the CDP protocol is valid we do not only
+To verify that our implementation of the WebDriver BiDi protocol is valid we do

-run xpcshell and browser-chrome mochitests in Firefox CI but also the Puppeteer
+Firefox CI but also the Puppeteer unit tests.

 With the tests coming from upstream, it is not guaranteed that they